Debre Tabor: Origin

 Authorities differ over the facts of its founding.
-Locals say Senfa Ared IV (Amharic: ሰንፈ አርድ ፬ኛ) (1294–1295) discovered Debre Tabor in the 13th century.
+Locals say Seyfa Ared IV (Amharic: ሰይፈ አርድ ፬ኛ) (1294–1295) discovered Debre Tabor in the 13th century.
 Mordechai Abir states that it was founded by Ras Ali I; however, Richard Pankhurst gives a detailed account of its foundation by Ras Gugsa, and includes the tradition that the location was selected with supernatural help.
 In either case, Debre Tabor was the seat of the Regents of the Emperor in the 18th and 19th centuries, from which periods several churches and the ruins of two palaces survive.
-Debre Tabor was the capital of Ethiopia under two Emperors: Tewodros II, before he moved the capital to Magdala; and Yohannes IV.
+Debre Tabor was the capital of Ethiopia under two Emperors: Tewodros II and Yohannes IV.
 As a result, in the 19th century the population of this town varied depending on whether the emperor was in residence.
 If he was present, the population could reach 30,000 as it did under Emperor Yohannes; if he was not, it would be around 5,000 people.